 A Forward-Thinking Approach to Sleep Neuroscience

-The Sleep Medicine curriculum provides a comprehensive education in clinical sleep medicine for adults and children, with emphasis on sleep neuroscience.
-As an academic healthcare system, we maintain a well-earned reputation for our collegial atmosphere and supportive environment that fosters learning and discovery.
-Our forward-thinking approach emphasizes multidisciplinary collaboration, hands-on clinical skills, and the latest technology, all to deliver exceptional patient care.
+The sleep medicine curriculum provides a comprehensive education in clinical sleep medicine for adults and children, with an emphasis on sleep neuroscience.
+We maintain a well-earned reputation for our collegial atmosphere and supportive environment.
+Our forward-thinking approach emphasizes multidisciplinary collaboration, hands-on clinical skills, and the latest technology to deliver exceptional patient care.

 We collaborate with the University of Minnesota’s Center for Magnetic Resonance Research to access the latest imaging technology for sleep medicine research.
-Fellows evaluate, monitor, and treat sleep disorders with cutting-edge equipment, including remote access to polysomnograms, and new home polysomnographic recording and interpretive equipment.
-Both sites incorporate the EPIC electronic medical records system.
+Fellows evaluate, monitor, and treat sleep disorders with remote access to polysomnograms, home polysomnographic recording, and interpretive equipment.

 About Our Educational Experience

 Fellows can build their knowledge with several required and optional conferences each week.
 Topics range from new research and challenging cases to practical skills required to manage a sleep clinic.